 The information on this page provides an overview of the immigration steps you can begin work on today:

-Send the Certificate of Finances or bank statement to the Office of Undergraduate Admission.
+Send the Certificate of Finances and a bank statement to the Office of Undergraduate Admission.

 After you receive your I-20, you will be ready to apply for your U.S. visa.
 F-1 Visa Application Instructions